 At the time, the Lisbon waterfront became a lot like Silicon Valley.
 “The city was the frontier of exploration, a laboratory for testing ideas about the world.
 Across Europe, astronomers, scientists, mapmakers, and merchants looked to Portugal for the latest information about the shape of Africa.”

 It was a monumental challenge to figure out how to round the tip of Africa.
 Trial and error were the strategies of the times but they were costly in terms of time, money, and human resources.
-Lives were frequently lost on these experimental voyages.
+Experimental voyages frequently ended in death.

-I was struck by the fundamental willingness of all those involved to keep the overall mission in focus but simultaneously maintain an openness to different approaches
+I was struck by the willingness of all those involved to keep the overall mission in focus.
+While simultaneously maintaining an openness to different approaches

 A recurring theme for me was the impressive ability of all the stakeholders to keep the long time horizons from impacting an ability to make decisions.
 The ultimate goal was geopolitical empire building.
 It was a very long term investment in resources requiring significant patience for the end result to become a reality.

 “The military code of the fidalgos valued heroic personal”